FutuneAI/ai-visibility-framework/diagnostic-guide.md

 ### State 1: Complete Absence

-**Definition:** The AI system has no usable representation of the brand.
+**Definition:** The AI system has no reliably usable representation of the brand.
 The brand does not appear in responses about its category, and when queried directly, the system either disclaims knowledge, produces a confabulated description, or describes a different entity with a similar name.

 **How to identify it:**

-Run these three tests across at least two AI systems (e.g., ChatGPT and Perplexity):
+Results may vary across runs due to model variability, so patterns should be observed over multiple attempts.
+Run these three tests across at least two AI systems (e.g., ChatGPT and Perplexity). :

 *Test A — Direct brand query:*
 Ask: "What is [Brand Name]?
 What do they do?"